Signs and Symptoms of Dextromethorphan Abuse

 Signs and Symptoms

-The symptoms that result from DXM abuse depend on how much of the medication is taken and whether or not another drug like alcohol or marijuana is added to the mix.
+The symptoms that result from DXM abuse depend on how much of the medication is taken and whether another drug such as alcohol or marijuana is added to the mix.
 There are four plateaus of intoxication described by users of DXM.

-The therapeutic dosage for dextromethorphan, when you are treating a cold or cough, is between 10 to 29 milligrams every four hours.
+The therapeutic dosage for dextromethorphan, when treating a cold or cough, is 10 to 29 milligrams every four hours.
 But when seeking intoxication, a person may take 250 to 1,500 milligrams of the drug at one time.

 The symptoms above may be accompanied by confusion, nausea, vomiting, dizziness, fast heartbeat, stomach pain and disorientation.